How to paint Cactus art

 I adore cactus and succulent plants.
 Maybe it’s because I live in New Mexico and much of our natural landscape is cactus and other desert plants.
 But, I also find such beauty in the unique characteristics and looks of succulents and cacti.

-The shapes used to make this succulent artwork are hopefully very easy for even beginning artists.
+The shapes used to make this DIY minimalist cactus wall art are very easy for even beginning artists.
 It’s just a few curved ovals and some straight lines and you are done!
+And then, I added a little Gold leaf succulent painting to mine at the end.

 And you all have LOVED this tutorial SO MUCH… that I made a few other “how to” paint type posts.
 I did a Tips to draw and paint a colorful pumpkin and Tips on how to draw and paint Autumn Leaves.

-The final product is this beautiful gold glimmering DIY Cactus painted piece of art work!
+The final product is this beautiful gold glimmering Easy botanical art for beginners!
 Who doesn’t love a little gold foil addition to their painting?

-I love the modern vibe it gives off and I decided I wanted to create a few smaller succulent paintings to go with it.
+I love the modern feel it gives off and I decided I wanted to create a few smaller succulent paintings to go with it.

 This trio of painted succulents look amazing displayed on my fireplace mantel.
 One is a barrel cactus and the other is a prickly pear cactus.